MohannadJanahi/Emirati-Sign-Language-Detection/README.md

 ```

 For the CNN, run the **Stratified K-Fold Custom NN.ipynb** notebook, making sure to bind your test image to the example variable in the last cell.

+For DTW, run the **Sign Language Detection Using DTW.ipynb** notebook.
+It will capture a video and cross-reference it with the dataset.

 ## Tech Stack